 This forum is a partnership with universities and colleges across Canada.
 Senior leaders from across these institutions will be assigned to participate in a dialogue addressing one of the nine topics.
 They will be expected to listen and learn but to also play an active role in formulating concrete actions, accountability mechanisms, and eventually a national charter of principles that will commit all institutions to address anti-Black racism and Black inclusion.

 Recognizing that there have been many conferences, summits and/or other events aimed at addressing anti-Black racism, this forum moves us beyond dialogue to commit to a set of actions and principles that senior leaders, faculty, staff, and students from across partnering institutions would co-develop and draw from in making the necessary changes.
-These commitments would be represented in the Scarborough National Charter of Principles, Actions, and Accountabilities Against Anti-Black Racism and in Support of Black Inclusion in the Higher Education Sector (the Scarborough National Charter).
-It will be called the Scarborough National Charter to represent the virtual home of the event, and it will enable each individual, department, and institution (college, university or sector-wide body) to be held accountable by its own community and its peers for its actions in addressing anti-Black racism and Black inclusion in support of lasting change.
+These commitments would be represented in the Scarborough Charter on Anti-Black Racism and Black Inclusion in Canadian Higher Education: Principles, Actions, and Accountabilities (the Scarborough Charter).
+It will be called the Scarborough Charter to represent the virtual home of the event, and it will enable each individual, department, and institution (college, university or sector-wide body) to be held accountable by its own community and its peers for its actions in addressing anti-Black racism and Black inclusion in support of lasting change.